okbob/plpgsql_lint/README.md

     CONTEXT:  SQL statement "SELECT r.c"
     PL/pgSQL function "f1" line 5 at RAISE

-The function f1() can be executed successfully without active plpgsql_lint, because table t1 is empty and RAISE statement will never be executed.
-When plpgsql_lint is active, then this badly written expression is identified.
+The function f1() can be executed successfully without active _plpgsql_lint_, because table t1 is empty and RAISE statement will never be executed.
+When _plpgsql_lint_ is active, then this badly written expression is identified.

 This module can be deactivated by setting